JvanKatwijk/drmplus/README.md

 DRMPLUS-0.95 is experimental software for the decoding of DRM+ signals.
 The software is "still in development" and certainly not error free.

+Since there are here no drm+ transmission I am depending on a few recordings.
+Right now, both the AAC and xHE-AAC audio can be decoded.

 In the 0.95 version the technical data is redesigned and QtCharts are used to display the equalizer results and the symbol constellations.